ember-intl/ember-intl/README.md

     'service:intl',
     'helper:format-message',
     'helper:intl-get',
-    'formatter:format-message'
+    'formatter:format-message',
     'locale:en',
     'locale:es'
   ],
   setup: function () {
     // depending on your test library, container will be hanging off `this`
     // or otherwise passed in as the first argument var container = this.container || arguments[0];
     // injects the service on to all logical factory types registerIntl(container);

     // set the initial intl service locale to `en-us`